inkybubble/mi_01_attention_patterns_scratch/README.md

 <img src="outputs/01_manual_attention_plot.png" width="400">

 *Attention pattern for Layer 0, Head 0.
-The lower triangular structure shows the causal mask  tokens can only attend to past positions.*
+The lower triangular structure shows the causal mask: tokens can only attend to past positions.*

 ---